mendix/docs/content/data-hub/data-hub-catalog/search.md

 Every published OData service has a version number, and apps consuming from a service will consume from a specific version.
 Updates and changes to a service will be indicated by a change in the version number.
 There may be several versions of a service available in the catalog.
 These will all be listed as separate items in the search results for a service.

-The [search details](#search-details) screen in the Data Hub Catalog will the version of the selected service.
+The [search details](#search-details) screen in the Data Hub Catalog will include the version of the selected service.

 ### 2.3 Environments

-The Data Hub Catalog is a register of apps that are deployed to a particular environment and the services published from the apps deployed to an environment.
+The Data Hub Catalog is a register of apps that are deployed to a particular environment and the services published from the apps deployed to the environment.
 This means that the catalog registers the version of a service running in a specific environment.
+The environmetn also indicates the quality of the dataset that is available.
+Shared datasets that are available from a *production environment* will have production-level data, while those in non-production environments (*acceptance*, *development*) will not be reliable for building stable apps but be useful for doing development work.

 The search results will show these service endpoints (where a service endpoint is the combination of a service version deployed on a specific environment).
 So if a version of a service is deployed on both a test and acceptance environment, a search on the service name in the Data Hub Catalog will have two hits.